ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/next-services.md

 # HPC service access beyond ARCHER2

-In this section we provide links to other HPC services that researchers may be able to access beyond the lifetime of ARCHER2.
+In this section we provide information for UKRI projects with ARCHER2 access that stretches past the end of service and links to other HPC services that researchers may be able to access beyond the lifetime of ARCHER2.

 !!! note "Not an exhaustive list or guarantee of access"